Laragear/Refine/README.md

 ### Only some keys

-By default, the Refiner will check all keys of the request query.
-You may want to limit which of these keys respective methods will be executed if present.
-To do that, use the `getKeys()` method, and return that set of keys.
+On rare occasions, you may have a method you don't want to be executed as part of the refinement procedure.
+In that case, you may instruct which URL parameters keys should be used to match their respective methods with the `getKeys()` method.

 ```php
 use Illuminate\Http\Request;